tligorio/rhinomcp/README.md

 ### Prerequisites

-- Rhino 7 or newer (Works onWindows and Mac)
+- Rhino 7 or newer (Works onWindows and Mac); make sure you Rhino is up to date.
 - Python 3.10 or newer
 - uv package manager